keu/docs/astro/troubleshoot-astro.md

 ## Why does my Deployment have zombie tasks?

 Zombie tasks are task runs that Airflow assumes are running but have somehow died.
-Zombie tasks often occur when a process running a task is killed killed or the node running a task worker is terminated.
+Zombie tasks often occur when a process running a task is killed or the node running a task worker is terminated.

 There are a few reasons why your Deployment could have zombie tasks:

 - You are receiving `FailedScheduling` errors due to insufficient scheduler CPU and memory.
 - You have DAG parsing issues.
 - You are encountering a known Airflow bug in versions 2.0.0 - 2.3.2.
-- (AWS only) T2 and T3 instance types are being throttled due to lack of credits.
+- (AWS only) T2 and T3 instance types are throttled due to lack of credits.

-### Symptoms of zombie tasks
+### Context: Symptoms of zombie tasks

 Use the following methods to find zombie tasks on a Deployment:

 - Search for missing log errors in your task logs.
 For example, the following log might indicate a zombie task run because there was no evidence of it running to completion:

-    ```
+    ```text
     *** Falling back to local log
     *** Log file does not exist: /usr/local/airflow/logs/dag_id=<dag>/run_id=<run>/task_id=<task>/attempt=1.log
     *** Fetching from: http://<ip>/log/dag_id=<dag>/run_id=<run>/task_id=<task>/attempt=1.log